Close Banner

 Victoria & Albert’s

-Victoria & Albert’s is a unique fine dining experience unlike any other.
-For starters, the restaurant has received the prestigious AAA Five Diamond Award every year since 2000, as well as the Forbes Travel Guide Five-Star Award.
-Guests are treated to a 10-course Chef’s Degustation Menu that changes seasonally and may even vary daily.
+Victoria & Albert’s is a unique fine-dining experience unlike any other.
+For starters, the restaurant has received the prestigious AAA Five Diamond Award every year since 2000, as well as the Forbes Travel Guide Five-Star Award and a Michelin Star.
+Guests are treated to a seven-to-10-course Chef’s Degustation Menu that changes seasonally and may even vary daily.
 Whether you eat in The Dining Room, The Chef’s Table or the private Queen Victoria’s Room, prepare for world-class service and an exquisite culinary adventure.
 Keep in mind that there is a formal dress code and a minimum age requirement of 10 years old.

 Citricos

-Upon reopening July 2021, Citricos debuted a new look inspired by "Mary Poppins."
+Upon reopening in July 2021, Citricos debuted a new look inspired by "Mary Poppins."
 This Signature Dining experience features Mediterranean-style dishes and an award-winning, international wine list.
-Fresh, seasonal ingredients contribute to frequent changes to the menu, which includes Butter-poached Florida Cobia and Roulade of Chicken.
+Fresh, seasonal ingredients contribute to frequent menu changes, which include Togarashi-spiced Cobia and Roulade of Chicken.
 Citricos also has a lounge where you can order international wines, cocktails, artisanal beers and seasonal tapas.

-Enjoy coastal cuisine at this waterfront Signature Dining restaurant that provides panoramic views of Seven Seas Lagoon.
-Narcoossee’s reopens with an enhanced interior and refreshed menu celebrating "land and sea".
+Enjoy coastal cuisine at this waterfront Signature Dining restaurant, offering panoramic views of Seven Seas Lagoon.
+In 2023, Narcoossee’s received an enhanced interior and refreshed menu celebrating "land and sea."
 Enjoy a spectacular selection of fresh seafood, steak and other scrumptious entrees.
-Top off dinner with desserts such as Almond-crusted Cheesecake and Berry Pavlova.
+Top off dinner with desserts such as Almond-crusted Cheesecake and Key Lime Pie.
 Keep in mind there is a suggested dress code and certain clothing items (tank tops, swimsuits, cut-offs, etc.) are not permitted in the dining room.

 Grand Floridian Cafe